EvotecIT/PSWriteExcel/README.md

   - Fix for colors, Colors should limit output while typing
   - Added `Request-ExcelWorkSheetCalculation`
   - Added ability to add CellFormula to `Add-ExcelWorkSheetCell`
+  - Fix for `Transpose` in `ConvertTo-Excel`

 - 0.1.5 - 2020.01.17
-  - Merged Excelimo back into PSWriteExcel
+  - Merged `Excelimo` back into `PSWriteExcel`
-  - Merged all dependencies into PSWriteExcel - requires additional modules only for development like all my other modules
+  - Merged all dependencies into `PSWriteExcel` - requires additional modules only for development like all my other modules

 - 0.1.2 - 23.06.2019
   - Support for PSSharedGoods 0.0.79
   - Some speed improvments